 Electromagnetic radiation from the Sun is a fundamental source of energy for the terrestrial climate system.
-Therefore changes in solar activity have the potential to influence global climate.
-The Sun's output varies on a number of characteristic timescales.
-In the context of Earth's climate, the most frequently studied of these is the approximately 11-year (Schwabe) solar cycle, which is typically associated with a maximum to minimum change in total solar irradiance (TSI) of $\sim 1 \,\mathrm{W\,m^{-2}}$ or $\sim 0.07\%$ [Gray et al., 2010].
-The Sun's output is also known to vary on longer timescales; however, characterising these variations requires a much longer record of solar activity.
+Therefore, changes in solar activity have the potential to influence global climate.
+The Sun's output varies on a number of characteristic time scales.
+In the context of Earth's climate, the most frequently studied of these is the approximately 11 year (Schwabe) solar cycle, which is typically associated with a maximum to minimum change in total solar irradiance (TSI) of ~1 W m-2 or ~0.07% [Gray et al., 2010].
+The Sun's output is also known to vary on longer time scales; however, characterizing these variations requires a much longer record of solar activity.
 Direct measurements of sunspot numbers extend back to 1610 [Ribes and Nesme-Ribes, 1993], but proxy records must be used to reconstruct solar activity further back in time.
 Steinhilber et al. [2008] compiled a record of the solar modulation potential, φ , for the last 9300 years.
-This is a measure of the shielding of the Earth from galactic cosmic rays (GCRs) by the Sun's magnetic field, and is derived from cosmogenic radionuclide data from ice cores.
-Lockwood [2010] showed that, when smoothed to remove the signal of the 11-year cycle, the φ record exhibits 'grand maxima' and 'grand minima' with a timescale of $\sim 100-200$ years.
-The period of relatively high solar activity over the last ~ 50 years has coincided with a so-called 'grand solar maximum', and the period of low solar activity during the late 17th century, known as the Maunder Minimum (MM), is believed to have coincided with a 'grand solar minimum'.
-Abreu et al. [2008] conducted a statistical analysis of the φ record and deduced that the current grand maximum is only likely to persist for up to another 15-36 years, after which the Sun would be expected to evolve towards a state of lower output.
-It has been suggested that the amplitude and persistence of the recent 11-year solar cycle 23 minimum and the relatively low cycle 24 maximum may be indicative of the onset of a grand solar minimum [Owens et al., 2011; Lockwood, 2011].
-However, the timescale and amplitude of such a grand solar minimum is unpredictable and highly uncertain.
-Barnard et al. [2011] used the φ record to construct a range of possible future scenarios for solar activity based on past variations (see also Lockwood [2010]).
-They deduced that there is an \sim 8% chance of returning to the MM-like levels of solar activity within the next \sim 40 years.
-However, the current rate of decline is larger than at any other point in the φ record, and hence the estimated likelihood for this extreme scenario to occur has been increased to 15-20% [M. Lockwood, pers. comms.].
+This is a measure of the shielding of the Earth from galactic cosmic rays by the Sun's magnetic field and is derived from cosmogenic radionuclide data from ice cores.
+Lockwood [2010] showed that when smoothed to remove the signal of the 11 year cycle, the φ record exhibits "grand maxima" and "grand minima" with a time scale of ~100-200 years.
+The period of relatively high solar activity over the last ~50 years has coincided with a so-called "grand solar maximum," and the period of low solar activity during the late seventeenth century, known as the Maunder Minimum (MM), is believed to have coincided with a "grand solar minimum."

+Abreu et al. [2008] conducted a statistical analysis of the φ record and deduced that the current grand maximum is only likely to persist for up to another 15-36 years, after which the Sun would be expected to evolve toward a state of lower output.
+It has been suggested that the amplitude and persistence of the recent 11 year solar cycle 23 minimum and the relatively low cycle 24 maximum may be indicative of the onset of a grand solar minimum [Owens et al., 2011; Lockwood, 2011].
+However, the time scale and amplitude of such a grand solar minimum are unpredictable and highly uncertain.
+Barnard et al. [2011] used the φ record to construct a range of possible future scenarios for solar activity based on past variations [see also Lockwood, 2010].

+They deduced that there is an ~8% chance of returning to the MM-like levels of solar activity within the next ~40 years.
+However, the current rate of decline is larger than at any other point in the φ record, and hence, the estimated likelihood for this extreme scenario to occur has been increased to 15-20% (M. Lockwood, personal communication, 2015).